On this page

 To access online books and articles, you will need to verify you are part of the SFU community.
 In the Library Catalogue or when prompted in a database, sign in with your SFU computing ID and accompanying password.

-If there is not a Where Can I Get This? link, search for the journal title or book title in the Library Catalogue to locate online or print copies.
+If there is not a Get@SFU link, search for the journal title or book title in the Library Catalogue to locate online or print copies.

 Receive paper books and articles at home